sahibzada-allahyar/YC-Killer/Agentic-Call-Centre/README.md

 # Agentic Call Centre

+> Putting a whole call center into a data centre by completely automating it with AI agents.
+AI voice based sales system.

 An AI-driven call center system built with TypeScript that handles both outbound sales calls and inbound customer support.
 The system uses Large Language Models for real-time conversations and includes features like call recording, transcription, and continuous improvement through RLHF (Reinforcement Learning with Human Feedback).

 ## Features